paintdotnet/PaintDotNet.Quantization/README.md

 *(I'm using the code from ImageSharp, btw, not the MSDN article.)*

 The problem is that when `level` is large, `shift` will be small, and `(shift - 1)` and `(shift - 2)` will be negative.
-The intention is to do a shift-right operation, and maybe that's how it works in C, but definitely not in C#.
+The intention is to do a shift-left operation, and maybe that's how it works in C, but definitely not in C#.
 The result is zero.

 The fix is to only shift-right by `shift`, and then do a shift-left by 1 or 2: